Newsbin Search and Advanced Settings

 The column "Download Path" shows where the files are on your computer.

-Newsbin's Advanced Features
+Newsbin's Advanced Settings

-Posting to Newsgroups
+Support for Posting to Groups

-For those that are interesting in either joining discussions or posting binary files themselves, that can be done with the software albeit in a far more limited way than utilities that are designed exclusively for posting.
+For those that are interesting in either joining discussions or posting binary files themselves, that can be done with the Newsbin software albeit in a far more limited way than utilities that are designed exclusively for posting.

-How to Post to Usenet
+How to Post in Newsbin Pro

 Newsbin is equipped with the basic ability to post single binary files and actual messages.
 This is accomplished by going to the Group Tab and then using the right-click menu to bring up a list of options.
 One of them will be Post to Group.

-This will bring up the following window:
+The newsreader will bring up the following window:

 Secondly, you need to fill in an email address, but it shouldn't be your personal email address, or anyone else’s for that matter unless you seriously don’t like them.
 It is common for these addresses to be harvested for e-mail spam lists.